Wind-protocols/wind-protocol-doc/docs/Welcome.md

 ### Shape the future of web3, gaming and blockchain by participating in Wind Protocol.

+####  Our core innovative architectures
-Wind is Creating an ecosystem encompass projects of gaming,IOTS, gaming Oracles, AI.
+Wind started in the mid-2021 as a Solana Hackathon project by Jacheng and grew to a community-owned protocol with over thousands of citizens.
+Wind core is reating an ecosystem encompass projects of gaming,IOTS, gaming Oracles, AI.

+#### Development and Governance(DevGovernance)
 Wind it's community owned with on-chain governance.
-Wind started in the mid-2021 as a Solana Hackathon project by Jacheng and grew to a community-owned protocol with over thousands of citizens.

-###  The Architecture

-## Core↗.

-The core developer of Wind protocol and the implementer of the consensus.

-## DAO↗.

-The on-chain organization representing Wind's community and vote on consensus.

-## Mudeng Lab↗.
+##

-Handling Daily-Ops,VC-Ops of Wind protocol.Establish consensus and make sure it reached across teams on the objects and tasks.